What Is The EU General Data Protection Regulation?February 13, 2019 |GDPR

 - The rights to object on automated decision making and profiling

-- The Processor must report data breaches to the Controller without delay.
+- He must report to the data Controller about data breach without delaying it.

-- The Processor must comply with EU trans-border data transfer rules ;
+- The Processor has to follow with EU trans-border data transfer rules.

-- The Processor must help the Controller to comply with data subjects rights
+The Processor must work with data Controller to comply with data subjects rights.

 - Data protection by design and by default